Puyi: Chief Executive of Manchukuo (1932–1934)

 On 20 April 1932, the Lytton Commission arrived in Manchuria to begin its investigation of whether Japan had committed aggression.
 Puyi was interviewed by Victor Bulwer-Lytton, 2nd Earl of Lytton, and recalled thinking that he desperately wanted to ask him for political asylum in Britain, but as General Itagaki was sitting right next to him at the meeting, he told Lytton that "the masses of the people had begged me to come, that my stay here was absolutely voluntary and free".
 After the interview, Itagaki told Puyi: "Your Excellency's manner was perfect; you spoke beautifully".
 The diplomat Wellington Koo, who was attached to the commission as its Chinese assessor, received a secret message saying "... a representative of the imperial household in Changchun wanted to see me and had a confidential message for me".
 The representative, posing as an antique dealer, "... told me he was sent by the Empress: She wanted me to help her escape from Changchun.
 He said she found life miserable there because she was surrounded in her house by Japanese maids.
 Every movement of hers was watched and reported".
-Koo said he was "touched" but could do nothing to help Wanrong escape, which her brother Rong Qi said was the "final blow" to her, leading her into a downward spiral.
+Koo said he was "touched" but could do nothing to help Wanrong escape, which her brother Runqi said was the "final blow" to her, leading her into a downward spiral.
 Right from the start, the Japanese occupation had sparked much resistance by guerrillas, whom the Kwantung Army called "bandits".
-General Doihara was able in exchange for a multi-million dollar bribe to get one of the more prominent guerrilla leaders, the Hui Muslim general Ma Zhanshan, to accept Japanese rule, and had Puyi appoint him Defence Minister.
+General Doihara was able in exchange for a multi-million dollar bribe to get one of the more prominent guerrilla leaders, the Manchu general Ma Zhanshan, to accept Japanese rule, and had Puyi appoint him Defence Minister.
 Much to the intense chagrin of Puyi and his Japanese masters, Ma's defection turned out to be a ruse, and only months after Puyi appointed him Defence Minister, Ma took his troops over the border to the Soviet Union to continue the struggle against the Japanese.